pivotal/docs-platform-automation/docs/reference/task.md

 {% code_snippet 'tasks', 'delete-vm' %}

 This task requires the [state file][state] generated [create-vm](#create-vm).

+* AWS
+    1. Deletes the VM
+* Azure
+    1. Deletes the VM
+    1. Attempts to delete the associated disk
+    1. Attempts to delete the associated nic
+    1. Attempts to delete the associated image
+* GCP
+    1. Deletes the VM
+    1. Attempts to delete the associated image
+* Openstack
+    1. Deletes the VM
+    1. Attempts to delete the associated image
+* Vsphere
+    1. Deletes the VM

 ### download-product
 Downloads a product specified in a config file from Pivnet.